pharath/home/_posts/2021-12-11-lecture-notes-ML.md

 - **goal**: find maximum likelihood solutions for <mark>models having latent variables</mark>
 - use cases:
     - find MAP solutions for models in which a prior $P(\mathbf{\vec{\theta}})$ is defined
-    - **Handling missing values**: can also be applied when the unobserved variables correspond to missing values in the data set
+    - **Handling missing values**: the EM algorithm can also be applied when the unobserved variables $\mathbf{z}$ correspond to missing values in the data set
         - only applicable, if values are missing at random (MAR)
             > "Under the classical missing at random mechanism (MAR) assumption, the parameters can thus be estimated by maximizing the observed likelihood.
 To do so, it is possible to use an Expectation-Maximization (EM) algorithm (Dempster, Laird, and Rubin, 1977) [...]." - [source: section 11.1.1.3 Two recommended methods: EM / Multiple imputation](https://julierennes.github.io/MAP573/handling-missing-values.html)
+        - see probabilistic PCA
+            > "Because we now have a fully probabilistic model for PCA, we can deal with missing data, provided that it is missing at random, by marginalizing over the distribution of the unobserved variables.
+Again these missing values can be treated using the EM algorithm.
+We give an example of the use of this approach for data visualization in Figure 12.11." - [Bishop_2006](#Bishop_2006)

 ### General EM Algorithm